MrCerealGuy/Stonecraft/games/stonecraft_game/mods/riesenpilz/README.md

 TODO:
+* Mapgen: Do not use a fixed table of tree nodes; instead use a more flexible way to remove trees.
+* Add a settingtypes.txt
+* Make the growingtool craftable
+* Test if visual_scale is useful for the small mushroom nodes, e.g. to make textures smaller or to use power-of-two sized textures.
+  Nodeboxes would need to be changed accordingly (maybe automatically).
+* Add new features:
-* add more giant mushrooms
+  * Add more giant mushrooms
-* finish supporting the mushrooms mod
+  * Add more content from the mushrooms mod
-* add lava suit
+  * Add a lava suit
-* use visual_scale → crop textures and change nodeboxes (maybe automatically)
-* make the growingtool craftable
-* mapgen: do not use fixed tree stuff
-* add settingtypes.txt